cloudfoundry/diego-release/docs/instance-identity.md

 **Note** This feature is experimental

-Diego's instance identity system provides each app container with a certificate and private key.
-You can find the file path for each by inspecting the environment variables `CF_INSTANCE_CERT` and `CF_INSTANCE_KEY`.
+The instance identity system in Diego provides each application instance with a PEM-encoded [X.509](https://tools.ietf.org/html/rfc5280) certificate and [PKCS#1](https://tools.ietf.org/html/rfc3447) RSA private key.
+The values of the environment variables `CF_INSTANCE_CERT` and `CF_INSTANCE_KEY` contain the absolute paths to the certificate and private key files, respectively.

-The files are PEM encoded.
+This feature is still experimental, and both developer- and operator-facing aspects of it may be subject to change without notice.

 ### About the Certificate

-- The certificate's `Common Name` property is set to the instance id.
+- The certificate's `Common Name` property is set to the instance guid.
-- The SAN is set to the container IP address that is running the given app instance.
+- The certificate contains an IP SAN set to the container IP address for the given app instance.
-- On Cloud Foundry, the certificate's `Organizational Unit` property is set to the string `app:app-guid` where `app-guid` is the Application GUID assigned by Cloud Controller.
+- For Cloud Foundry apps, the certificate's `Organizational Unit` property is set to the string `app:app-guid`, where `app-guid` is the application guid assigned by Cloud Controller.

-The certificate expires 24 hours after the container is created.
+By default, the certificate is valid for the 24 hours after the container is created, but the Diego operator may control this validity period with the `diego.executor.instance_identity_validity_period_in_hours` BOSH property.

+The Diego cell rep will supply a new certificate-key pair to the container before the end of the validity period, no earlier than 1 hour before the end of the validity period and no later than 1/12 of the period.
+The new pair of files will replace the existing pair at the same path location, with each file being replaced atomically.

 ### Enabling Instance Identity